Fuzzing MLIR Compilers with Custom Mutation Synthesis: Approach

 \subsection{$\synthlocate$: Selecting mutation location depending on the target context}

-\tool{} looks for locations where the parametrerized context matches the recipient input to increase the likelihood of satisfying the constraints.
-Three factors are considered: the number of matching ancestor nodes $k$, left-sibling nodes $l$, and right-sibling nodes $r$.
+\tool{} looks for locations where the parameterized context matches the recipient input to increase the likelihood of satisfying the constraints.
+Three factors are considered: the number of matching ancestor nodes $k$, the number of left-sibling nodes $l$, and the number of right-sibling nodes $r$.
 Matching $k$ ancestors with the parameterized context ensures that the mutation is made in a similar level of nesting.
 This prevents situations such as improperly nested functions, or operations being inserted outside of functions.
 Matching $l$ left-siblings and $r$ right-siblings with the parameterized context ensures that if an mutation pattern is of an operation, then the operation will likely be inserted in a location where the required number of operand values (left) is available, and the results of the parameterized mutation will be used accordingly (right).

 Algorithm \ref{alg:locate} describes how the mutate location is selected.
 The values $k$, $l$, and $r$ are global hyper-parameters that are set by the user.
 In our evaluation, we set $k,l,r=4$.

 On line 1, the $\text{walk}$ function returns each node of the recipient parse tree in breadth-first order.
 Each node considered a candidate mutate location.